 As dementia progresses and affects different areas of the brain, restlessness, sleep pattern changes and hallucinations may also occur.
 Caregiver involvement increases and additional at-home help may be required.
 The person living with dementia may also need to move to long-term care.
+Here are some tips that may be helpful at this stage:

-- Changes in behaviour are a form of communication - try to determine the reason for the changes and what need or feeling the person is trying to express. - Use visual and verbal cues to help the person understand (e.g. "Hi Mom.
+- Changes in behaviour are a form of communication try to determine the reason for the changes and what need or feeling the person is trying to express. - Use visual and verbal cues to help the person understand (e.g. "Hi Mom.
 It's me, Pat.
 I've brought your grandchild Robin for a visit.")